Michael Brantley Preview, Player Props: Astros vs. Padres

-After going 2-for-3 with a home run and two RBI in his most recent game, Michael Brantley and the Houston Astros take on the San Diego Padres (who will hand the ball to Seth Lugo) at 7:10 PM ET on Saturday.
+Michael Brantley -- 2-for-4 in his most recent game -- will be in action for the Houston Astros against the San Diego Padres, with Matt Waldron on the mound, on September 10 at 2:10 PM ET.

-He hit a home run while going 2-for-3 in his most recent game against the Rangers.
+He racked up two hits (going 2-for-4) in his last game against the Padres.

 Michael Brantley Game Info & Props vs. the Padres